criscola/kubernetes-dbaas/docs/sysadmin_guide.md

 Stacktraces are attached to error logs in both production and development mode.
 You can disable this behavior by passing the `--disable-stacktrace=true` flag to the Operator binary.

+## Tips & tricks

-### Monitoring tips
+### Monitoring
 You could implement alerts on malfunctioning Database resources by watching Database events.
 You can find a complete list of Reasons and Messages [here](../pkg/typeutil/constants.go).
-Alternatively, if you find this too granular, you can simply watch the `.status.conditions[*].status.type: Ready` field and check whether `.status.conditions[*].status.status` equals `"False"`, if it does, the Database instance is in an error state, and that could generate an alert.
+Alternatively, if you find this too granular, you can simply watch the `.status.conditions[*].status.type: Ready` field and check whether `.status.conditions[*].status.status` equals `"False"` for a certain number of time, if it does, that could generate an alert.

+### Credential rotation
+Credential rotation could be performed periodically by using a simple `CronJob` for each Database resource in the cluster, see the [bitnami/kubectl](https://hub.docker.com/r/bitnami/kubectl) Docker image.

+### Restoring resources
+If something bad happened and you've lost all your Database resources, you can simply reapply all your Database yaml files.
+Given that the `create` and `rotate` operations were implemented according to the specification, Database resources will be regenerated without the need of manual intervention.